Shailendra Singh (singer)

 Shailendra Singh is an Indian playback singer and actor.
 He sang several Hindi and a few Marathi songs during the late 1970s and early 1980s.
-He was very close to Mehmood Ali.

 Early life

 Shailendra Singh was born on 4 October 1952 in Mumbai, India to a Punjabi family.
 He studied at Hill Grange High School at Peddar Road, and did his graduation from St. Xavier's College, Mumbai.
 He then joined the Film and Television Institute of India in Pune to train as an actor.
 He also learnt classical Hindustani music from a Guru.
-He first break as a playback singer in the film, Bobby, during his second year at the FTII.
+His first break as a playback singer is Bobby, during his second year at the FTII.

 Career

 Shailendra Singh had many hit songs to his credit.
 Raj Kapoor gave Singh a break when he signed him for Bobby.
 The song "Main Shayar To Nahin" became a big hit.
 His song "Humne Tumko Dekha" from the film Khel Khel Mein rocked the entire nation.
 His rendition of "Jaane Do Na" from Saagar along with Asha Bhosle added to the sensuality of the entire song.
 He tried his hand at acting in films like Agreement (with Rekha) and Do Jasoos, but those films flopped.